parthe/batch_newton_method/README.md

 We solve an optimization problem over matrix variables such that the objective function is twice differentiable, and separable with respect to the rows of the matrix variable

-As an application, we use this batch newton method for computing the generalized proximal operator
+As an application, we use this batch newton method for computing the Mahalanobis proximal operator

 $$\mathrm{prox}_f(\mathbf{R};Q):=\underset{\mathbf{X}}{\rm argmin} \sum_i f(\mathbf{X}_i) + ||\mathbf{X}-\mathbf{R}||_Q^2$$